shaharjacob/FAME/README.md

 &nbsp;
 by default, the script is looking also for the plural and singular forms of the inputs.
 For example, **horses** will convert into **horse** (in addition) and **stables** into **stable**.
-&nbsp;
-in addition, the script is able to looking for **synonyms**.
-It's taking the **best 5** results according to the word vector comparison.
-more information in dictionary.py section.
-Notice that this is a very heavy to load dictionary.py.

 ```bash
 # using default example.yaml file without saving the results into a file
 python google_autocomplete.py